JoaoPauloCMarra/reactnative--rockpaperscissors-game/README.md

 - we have some Pods, so go on `app/ios` folder and `pod install`
 - back to `app` folder, and `yarn ios`

 # android

 - on `app` folder, `yarn android`

+# server

+- go to `functions` folder and run `yarn`
+- change the file to specify your project on Firebase
+- inside `funtions` folder, to deploy, simple run `yarn deploy`

 # HELP